jooshd/jooshd.github.io/README.md

-Hello!
+# Hello!
 This is my personal website where I will show off my skills and projects I've done as a student at UVA and through personal ambition!
 Thanks for checking this out :)

+Check out my website [here](https://jooshd.github.io)